ivangsosa5/LeilenMateoPH/userStories.md

 ### Story 0.2 — Netlify CMS Setup

 **User Story:**
-As a **developer/content manager**, I want Netlify CMS set up, so galleries and content can be easily maintained.
+As a **developer/content manager**, I want Netlify CMS set up, so gallery categories and their photos can be easily maintained.

 **Acceptance Criteria:**

 * Netlify CMS installed and connected to Git repository.
 * Content structure matches session types and subcategories.
-* Admin interface allows editing previews and full galleries.
+* Admin interface allows editing category metadata (title, description, heroImage, subcategories) and all photos within each category.
+* Each category contains all its photos in a single `.md` file (no separate gallery files).

 **Definition of Done:**

 * Changes made in CMS reflect correctly on the site.
 * User roles and permissions configured.
+* Category files include all photos with subcategory associations.

 **Responsible Agents:** scope-rule-architect
 **Priority:** High